mageed/libr559c/README.md

 **Notes about assignments:**

-•	All written assignments must be submitted before 11:55 pm of a respective assignment date;
+* All written assignments must be submitted before 11:55 pm of a respective assignment date;
-•	All coding assignments must be submitted in the form of an iPython notebook.
+* All coding assignments must be submitted in the form of an iPython notebook.
 Support will be provided on how to create notebooks;
-•	Project proposal/outline must be in a pdf format;
+* Project proposal/outline must be in a pdf format;
-•	All submitted files should be labeled with your last name(s) followed by an underscore and an assignment code.
+* All submitted files should be labeled with your last name(s) followed by an underscore and an assignment code.
 Assignment codes are two digit numbers, e.g., “assignment01,” “asignment02,” etc.
-o	For example: “abdul-mageed_assignment01.ipynb”
+*For example: “abdul-mageed_assignment01.ipynb”*

 **Assignments in Detail**